Some other programs, services, and aids that may be recommended on a student’s IEP are:

 - Related services

 These services may continue for up to one year after your child has been declassified.

-Students who are declassified in grades 8-12 may be eligible for Safety Net graduation options if noted in the last IEP.
-To learn more about graduation options, visit the page on High School (link).
+Students who are declassified in grades 8-12 may be eligible for Safety Net diploma options if noted in the last IEP.
+To learn more about graduation options, visit the page on Graduation Requirements.

 Extended School Year Services